How to Write a Mission Statement

-A commitment to a clear, working mission can plant your organization solid in the broader landscape, streamline adaptive decision making, align all stakeholders with a shared purpose, inspire innovation, and create resilience during times of turbulence.
+A commitment to a clear working mission can plant your organization solidly in the broader landscape, streamline adaptive decision-making, align all stakeholders with a shared purpose, inspire innovation, and create resilience during times of turbulence.

 What is a Mission Statement?

-There has been a lot written over years on the terms 'mission', 'purpose' and 'values'.
+There has been a lot written over the years on the terms “mission,” “purpose,” and “values.”
 What a mission statement could include has evolved over the years since corporate responsibility became an issue.

 Mission should go beyond four walls

-Ten to fifteen years ago, a mission statement prioritized a goal that centered around what a company did; it got into the specifics around products and services, and was usually two or three sentences long.
+Ten to 15 years ago, a mission statement prioritized a goal that centered around what a company did; it got into the specifics around products and services and was usually two or three sentences long.

 Increased progress has illustrated the need for businesses to see a purpose that goes beyond the company itself.
-Too much focus on products and services can impede a company's vision of the future and result in hitting a wall.
+Too much focus on products and services can impede a company's vision of the future and can result in hitting a wall.

-For example, Eastman Kodak is a company fell behind in their industry.
-So focused on being the leader in film photography, Kodak was surpassed by companies that had sights set on bigger things.
+For example, Eastman Kodak is a company that fell behind in its industry.
+So focused was Kodak on being the leader in film photography that it was surpassed by companies that had their sights set on bigger things.